graeme-a-stewart/atlasgit/README.md

 ### Preparing tagdiff files from known releases

-Use the `cmttags.py` and/or `cmaketags.py` script the SVN tag content of interesting releases and write a few JSON _tagdiff_ files, encapsulating the way that a base release and its caches evolved.
+Use the `cmttags.py` and/or `cmaketags.py` script the SVN tag content of interesting releases and write a JSON files containing the (SVN) tag content of the releases of interest.

 By far the easiest way to do this is just to give a base release:

-`cmttags.py 20.7.0`
+`cmaketags.py 21.0` or `cmttags.py 20.7`

-This takes the base content of release 20.7.0, then finds and parses all the 20.7.0.Y caches and produces and internal _diff_ that describes the package tag evolution.
-The default tagdiff file in this case is `20.7.0.tagdiff`.
+This takes the base content of release series 21.0 (or 20.7), then finds and parses all the base releases and caches and produces a file with the package tag evolution.
+The default tag content files are placed in the `tagdir` directory.

-Usually one wants to produce tagdiff files for a whole release series (i.e., all 20.7.X(.Y) numbered releases), e.g.,

-`for X in $(seq 0 7); do cmttags.py 20.7.$X; done`
+Note that CMake and CMT releases can, of course, be combined in any import to git.

 ### Import SVN tags into git

-Using the `asvn2git.py` script take the tagdiff files prepared above and import them into a fresh git repository.
+Using the `asvn2git.py` script take the tag content files prepared above and import them into a fresh git repository.

-Positional arguments are SVNREPO and GITREPO and `--tagdiff` files must also be given. e.g.,
+The first two positional arguments are SVNREPO and GITREPO and all remaining ones are tag content files (as generated above).

-`asvn2git.py file:///data/graemes/atlasoff/ao-mirror Tier0 --tagdiff 20.7.* --targetbranch package`
+ `asvn2git.py file:///data/graemes/atlasoff/ao-mirror aogt tagdir/20.7.*`

-In the last case the option `--targetbranch` is used, with the special value `package` to import each SVN package onto a separate git branch.
+The default import is performed using a separate branch for each package.
+This is a clean import strategy, however it creates many branches, which gitlab does not like, so it is possible to use a single branch for all imported tags using the `--targetbranch` option (generally, however, there is no need to upload the import branches to gitlab).

 Tests of the import procedure can be made using the option `--svnpath PATH` that restricts the import to packages that start with `PATH`.